laboon/CS1632_Summer2018/course-info.md

 * Quizzes (20%):
   * Five in-class quizzes; lowest grade is dropped, remaining four worth 5% of grade each

 Although you are not required to come to every class, it is recommended that you do.
+You _are_ required to be present for quizzes.
+Quizzes will NOT be allowed to be made up except with a valid and verified medical excuse.
+This is ameliorated by the fact that your lowest quiz score will be dropped.

 Many days include both a lecture and an in-class exercise.
 Although attendance will not be taken, nor will the exercises be graded, it is _strongly_ recommended that you show up for these as they will allow you to verify that you know the basics of the tools being taught, can have them installed, etc.  If you are having trouble with the deliverable, the instructor will always ask to see the results of the relevant exercise _before_ helping with the deliverable.
 In other words, finishing the exercise is necessary proof that you have done the bare minimum in understanding the project before asking for additional help.

 The following grading scale will be used.
+Note that I generally do _not_ round grades up; however, I do provide several opportunities for extra credit during the course of the term.

 Score  | Grade
 -----: | ------------------------------